|Nutrition Facts (per serving)|

 Gather the ingredients.

+Bring the lamb to room temperature before cooking, about 1 hour.
 Pat the lamb dry with paper towels.
-If the roast is not tied, tie it with kitchen twine in several places—about 1 1/2 to 2 inches between ties—so it is uniform in thickness.
+Truss the lamb with kitchen twine in several places, about 1 1/2 to 2 inches between tie, so it is uniform in thickness.

 Peel the carrots and onion.
 Slice the carrots on the diagonal into 2-inch lengths.
 Cut the onion into 6 to 8 wedges.

-In a small bowl, combine the minced garlic with 1 tablespoon of the olive oil and the rosemary, thyme, salt, and pepper.
+In a small bowl, combine the garlic with 1 tablespoon of the olive oil, the rosemary, thyme, salt, and pepper.
 Rub the mixture all over the lamb.

-Add the remaining tablespoon of olive oil to the Instant Pot and choose the sauté setting.
-When the oil is hot, add the lamb and cook for about 8 minutes, turning the leg to brown on all sides.
+Add the remaining 1 tablespoon of olive oil to the Instant Pot and choose the sauté setting.
+When the oil is hot, add the lamb, turning to sear on all sides, about 7 minutes total.

 Cancel the sauté setting.
-Add the sliced carrots and onion wedges to the pot and pour the chicken stock over the leg and vegetables.
+Add the chicken stock and scrape up the brown bits.
+Add the sliced carrots and onion wedges to the pot.

 When the time is up, let the pressure release naturally for 15 minutes.
 Carefully turn the knob to the venting position to release the remaining pressure.
-Remove the meat and vegetables to a platter and keep warm with a tin foil tent.
+Remove the meat and vegetables to a platter and keep warm with a foil tent.
+The temperature will rise another 5 to 10 degrees as it rests.

 Strain the liquids into a bowl or gravy separator, skim and discard the fat, and return the liquids to the Instant Pot.
 Select the sauté setting.

 In a separate bowl, combine the cornstarch with the cold water and mix until smooth.

-Stir the cornstarch mixture into the simmering liquids and stir until thickened, about 8 minutes.
+Stir the cornstarch mixture into the simmering liquids and stir until thickened, 4 to 5 minutes.
 Taste the sauce and adjust the seasonings as needed.

 Place the thickened gravy in a saucer and serve with the leg of lamb and vegetables.

 - When browning, if the leg of lamb isn't as brown as you'd like, transfer the roast to a baking pan and place it under a preheated broiler for about 5 minutes.
 Turn the pan a few times so the lamb will brown evenly.